pantheon-systems/documentation/source/docs/articles/drupal/adding-yml-file.md

 <div class="alert alert-danger">
 <h4>Warning</h4>
-It is not possible to modify these permissions with Git.
+For security reasons, it is not recommended to modify these permissions with Git.
 Users working via Git should finish up their code changes and briefly switch to <a href="/docs/articles/sites/code/developing-directly-with-sftp-mode">SFTP Mode</a> to change the permissions.
+This is because Git will make the file writable whenever it is changed and pushed.
 </div>

 ## Create `services.yml`